Contempt (film): Legacy

 French journalist Antoine de Gaudemar made a one-hour documentary in 2009 about Contempt, Il était une fois...
 Le Mépris (A Film and Its Era: Contempt) using footage from Jacques Rozier's earlier documentaries Paparazzi (1963), Le Parti des Choses (1964), and André S. Labarthe's Le dinosaure et le bébé (1967).

 In 2012, Godard's film ranked 21st on critic's poll and 44th on director's poll in Sight & Sound magazine's 100 greatest films of all time list.

 The extended apartment sequence that occurs in the film, where Paul and Camille's marriage unravels, has been praised by critics and scholars.
 In February 2012, Interiors, an online journal that is concerned with the relationship between architecture and film, released an issue that discussed how space is used in this scene.
 The issue highlights how Jean-Luc Godard uses this constricted space to explore Paul and Camille's declining relationship.

-The song "Theme de Camille", which was originally composed for Contempt, is used as a main theme in the 1995 film Casino.
+The song "Thème de Camille", which was originally composed for Contempt, is used as a main theme in the 1995 film Casino.

 A still from the film was used as the official poster for the 2016 Cannes Film Festival.

-In 2018 the film ranked 60th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.
+In 2018, the film ranked 60th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.